-- Prior to the third class of the Fall 2021 semester: Refund of classes that have not yet occurred minus the cost of take home materials and processing fee.
+- Prior to the second class of the semester: Refund of classes that have not yet occurred minus the cost of take home materials and processing fee.

-The South Florida Music Make Up Policy for Spring 2022
+The South Florida Music Make Up Policy for Summer 2022

 Babies through Piano Year 2: Based on availability, make up classes for full-semester enrollments may be offered in the form of a curricular-level appropriate recording or attendance of an in-person class pre-scheduled with the South Florida Music office.
 In-person make ups may be limited due to class size limits and will be confirmed on a first come, first served basis with no more than 4 make ups (combination of in-person or recorded) during the Fall 21 semester.
 No make up classes will be allowed in the final week of the semester.
 Please be advised that it is the parent’s responsibility to contact the office via email (email@example.com) before or after your absence to obtain options.

-Piano 3 and 4: Because there is only one section of these piano levels offered during the Fall 21 semester, the SFM resource page contains the needed information to master the planned curriculum.If additional support is needed, please contact your instructor about arranging a private lesson for an additional fee.
+Piano 3 and 4: Because there is only one section of these piano levels offered during the Summer 22 semester, the SFM resource page contains the needed information to master the planned curriculum.If additional support is needed, please contact your instructor about arranging a private lesson for an additional fee.

 - Early registration for subsequent semesters.

 - The ability to earn thank you gifts/discounts from our referral program (see below).

 - Access to other special discounts or perks that may be offered on occasion by South Florida Music.